BryanLoooo/ASP_NutriTrack_Team89/project/my-app/README.md

 ### Important Note

 Please use `npm expo run` instead of other commands like `npm start` or `expo start`.
-This ensures that the project runs correctly with all necessary configurations.
+This ensures that the project runs correctly with all necessary configurations as Firebase's User Authentication only works in a development build/native environment.
+If you wish to run the command `npm expo run`, you will need to set this up by configuring an AVD (Android Virtual Device), which can be done by downloading Android Studio and installing the neccessary SDK and tools.
+If you do not wish to go through this process, just **comment out the login and sign up pages in App.js**.

 ## Prerequisites